afatsini/webdos/README.md

 - **Automatic Game Detection**: Place DOS game ZIP files in the `games` folder, and they'll be automatically detected and displayed
 - **Responsive Design**: Clean, modern interface that works on desktop, tablet, and mobile devices
 - **Real-time Updates**: Games list updates automatically when new games are added without requiring page refresh
+- **Automatic Cover Images**: Fetches game covers from IGDB API based on game names and caches them locally
-- **Game Covers**: Displays game covers from the `covers` folder or falls back to a placeholder image
+- **Fallback Images**: Uses local cover images when available or falls back to a placeholder image

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (version 12 or higher)
 - A modern web browser (Chrome, Firefox, Safari, or Edge)
+- IGDB API credentials (for automatic cover image fetching)

 ## Installation